satijakritik/FitX/README.md

 ### Known issues/bugs:

 1. Profile photo stays the same for all users
-2. Sometimes all stats appear to be 0 just after login.
-Need to change page from bottom navigation bar and return to Home to see values
-3. Initial user points allocation is hardcoded.
+2. Initial user points allocation is hardcoded.
 Registering a new user currently does not allocate any points